 We need more creatives…

 The Afri-love blog was born out of a desire to celebrate African creativity and inspire more people to embrace its value and all the side benefits of that (especially – an improved collective self-esteem).
 We need more creatives and more people who support their work.

 … and this includes you!

 Often, the first step to appreciating something is empathy so, I want people who don’t even necessarily consider themselves as being creative, to unlock the creativity that is no doubt within them.
 It’s in us all!

 This is some of why Afri-love Fest exists and writing all this I realise that, on some level, it’s a movement :).
-I hope you’ll join us this May!
+I hope you’ll join us !